Come and join us to celebrate

 Terry also has a strong interest and commitment to issues of equality, Diversity and power and is involved in a number of initiatives which explore effective use of power and the barriers that prevent people from experiencing equality in the workplace and society.

 - Terry was a lecturer University of Strathclyde within a counselling unit from 1994 until 2014.
-His main role was teaching and facilitating on diplomas and certificates in counselling.

 - Over the past ten year he has played a major role in developing a Person Centred training programme for Social Care workers (Queen Margaret University in Edinburgh.)